magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/rule-engine-2-0/overview.md

 ## Troubleshooting

-If you are using Kafka queue for processing messages, ThingsBoard provides the ability to monitor if the rate of pushing messages to the Kafka is faster than rate of consuming and processing them (in such case you will have a growing latency for message processing).
+If you are using Kafka queue for processing messages, IoT Hub provides the ability to monitor if the rate of pushing messages to the Kafka is faster than rate of consuming and processing them (in such case you will have a growing latency for message processing).
 To enable this functionality, you need to ensure that Kafka consumer-stats are enabled (see <b>queue.kafka.consumer-stats</b> section of the [Configuration properties](/docs/{{docsPrefix}}user-guide/install/config/#thingsboard-core-settings))

 Once Kafka consumer-stats are enabled, you will see logs (see [Troubleshooting](/docs/user-guide/troubleshooting/#logs)) about offset lag for consumer groups (there are consumer-group logs for tb-core, tb-rule-engine and all transport services).